-Alfred State, in recognition of its educational mission, its social concern, its responsibility for the personal development of individuals, and its concern for the rights of the individual, hereby expresses this policy of nondiscrimination:
+Alfred State, in recognition of its educational mission, its social concern, its responsibility for the personal development of individuals, and its concern for the rights of the individual, hereby expresses the following policy of nondiscrimination.
+In support of this policy, the college affirms its right to take appropriate action if it or other duly constituted authority should determine that applicable federal and state nondiscrimination law and regulations have been violated or that the effect and intent of this policy have been willfully or habitually abrogated.
+This policy is an affirmation of the college's commitment to making nondiscrimination a reality.